 Weight: 45 lbs

-Hana is spayed, up to date on vaccinations, heartworm negative, and she will be microchipped before adoption.
-Her adoption fee is $300, and she is fostered in Durham, NC.
+Hana is a two-year-old Aussie/Border Collie mix, she weighs around 45 pounds, is spayed, up to date on vaccinations, heartworm negative, and microchipped.
+We have waived her adoption fee, and she is fostered in Durham, NC.